 Top Things To Do In Christchurch

 Christchurch is an oft-skipped part of people’s itineraries, but this town provides a rare chance to watch an entire city reimagine itself.
-It’s happening all around us and it’s a pretty cool thing to see.

 1. Walk the walk

 Call us old-fashioned, but we think the best way to get a feel for a city is to take a stroll around its centre.

 Christchurch is no exception – this is hands down the best way to get a feel for the old and the brand new.
 We recommend our Ultimate Walking Tour, or split it into smaller sections and sample local cuisine along the way!

 2. Head for the hills

 Piling into a car and heading up the windy road into the Port Hills attracts newcomers and residents alike.
 Enjoy mountain biking trails, walking tracks, and scenery in every direction.
 Check out the brand new Christchurch Adventure Park for a chairlift to the top, or try zipling for a shot of adrenaline with your vistas.

 Head up in the afternoon to check out the spectacular view – on a clear day you can see the Kaikoura ranges.
 Stick around into the evening to watch the city lights come on.